carterwayneskhizeine/AnonymousMessageBoard/README.md

 # Anonymous Message Board

 A feature-rich anonymous message board web application built with Node.js, Express, and EJS.
 It uses SQLite3 for data storage and is fully containerized with Docker.
-The frontend is built with **modern, modular JavaScript (ESM)**, and the application features a pure dark mode interface, support for Markdown content, file uploads (including video playback), a comment system with infinite nesting, user authentication, Google-style pagination, YouTube video embedding, and allows users to post, edit, and delete messages anonymously.
+The frontend is built with **modern, modular JavaScript (ESM)**, and the application features a pure dark mode interface, support for Markdown content, file uploads (including video playback), a comment system with infinite nesting, **AI-powered responses to specific mentions**, user authentication, Google-style pagination, YouTube video embedding, and allows users to post, edit, and delete messages anonymously.

 ![Preview of the Application](PreviewImage.jpg)